sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 We want to:

-  - Move the files `ca.cert.pem`, `server.cert.pem`, and `server.key.pem` to `/home/pdal/download` in the CA container.
+  * Copy the files `ca.cert.pem`, `server.cert.pem`, and `server.key.pem` in the CA container to `/home/pdal/download`.
-  - Download these files to your local computer at `C:\tmp` using WinSCP via SFTP.
+  * Download these files to your local computer in `C:\tmp` using WinSCP via SFTP.
-  - Upload the files to the Apache2 container at `/home/pdal/download` using WinSCP via SFTP.
+  * Upload the files later to the Apache2 container to `/home/pdal/download` using WinSCP via SFTP.
+(This will be explained in a separate document.)
-  - From there, move the files to the corresponding directories in the Apache2 container.
+  * Move the files from there into the corresponding directories, e.g., in the Apache2 container.

 ### 📁 Prerequisites

-  - LXC containers for CA (`ca-container`) and Apache2 (`apache110`) are active.
+  * LXC container for CA (ca-container) is active.
-  - The `pdal` user exists in both containers.
+  * User `pdal` exists.
-  - SFTP access via IP or hostname is possible.
+  * SFTP access via IP or hostname is possible.
-  - An SFTP client like WinSCP is installed on your Windows machine (but it also works without a separate client using the command line).
+  * SFTP client such as WinSCP is installed on your Windows computer (but also works without a separate client via the command line).

 🔹 1.
-Preparing files in the CA container
+Prepare files in the CA container

-### Creating the download directory
+### Create Download Directory

-First, we create a directory named `download` in the `pdal` user's home directory within the CA container.
+We first create a directory named `download` in the home directory of the user `pdal` in the CA container.

 ```bash
 sudo mkdir -p /home/pdal/download